Welcome to the GLOBECOM Workshop on

 - Camera-ready submission: October 8, 2021

-- Deniz Gündüz, Imperial College London, UK.
+- Deniz Gündüz, Imperial College London.

 - Kaibin Huang, The University of Hong Kong.